awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.md

  Amazon Aurora Serverless is an on\-demand, autoscaling configuration for Amazon Aurora\.
 Unlike Aurora *provisioned DB clusters* for which you manually manage capacity, an *Aurora Serverless DB cluster* is a DB cluster that scales compute capacity up and down based on your application's needs\.
 Aurora Serverless provides a relatively simple, cost\-effective option for infrequent, intermittent, or unpredictable workloads\.
 It is cost\-effective because it automatically starts up, scales compute capacity to match your application's usage, and shuts down when it's not in use\.
 To learn more about pricing, see [Serverless Pricing](https://aws.amazon.com/rds/aurora/pricing/) under **MySQL\-Compatible Edition** or **PostgreSQL\-Compatible Edition** on the Amazon Aurora Pricing page\.

  Aurora Serverless clusters have the same kind of high\-capacity, distributed, and highly available storage volume that is used by provisioned DB clusters\.
-For more information about Amazon Aurora storage, see [Introducing the Aurora Storage Engine](http://aws.amazon.com/blogs/database/introducing-the-aurora-storage-engine/)\.
 The cluster volume for an Aurora Serverless cluster is always encrypted\.
 You can choose the encryption key, but you can't disable encryption\.
 That means that you can perform the same operations on an Aurora Serverless that are allowed for encrypted snapshots, but you can't perform operations that aren't allowed on such snapshots\.
 For more information, see [Aurora Serverless and snapshots](aurora-serverless.how-it-works.md#aurora-serverless.snapshots)\.

 **Topics**
 + [Advantages of Aurora Serverless](#aurora-serverless.advantages)